jven/studyopenings/README.md

 _An opening a day takes the blunders away!_

 ## What is this?
-A tool to help people memorize openings.
+A tool to help chess players memorize opening repertoires.

-Users can build trees of opening lines (_repertoires_) and then study them by forcing the user to recall either the White or Black side of the repertoire.
-The tool will play the other side of the repertoire.
-When you get a move wrong, the tool will give you feedback and allow you to try again.
-When you finish a line, the tool will choose a random line from the repertoire and start again.
+Here's a video demo showing how it works: https://www.youtube.com/watch?v=p65d9YA3Mxw.

+The tool lets you:

+- _build_ repertoires by playing opening moves on a board and
+- _study_ repertoires by repeatedly and correctly recalling one side of the opening lines.

 ## Credits
 - Chessboard UI uses lichess' [Chessground](https://github.com/ornicar/chessground).